alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/01_introduction.partial.md

 The following definitions might be useful during the rest of this guide

 Secure Research Environment (SRE)
-: The environment that you will be using to access the sensitive data.
+: the environment that you will be using to access the sensitive data.

 Data Safe Haven
-: The overall project that details how to create and manage one or more SREs.
+: the overall project that details how to create and manage one or more SREs.

 (user_guide_username_domain)=
 Username domain